mesonbuild/meson/docs/markdown/Reference-manual.md

   required to find the header or symbol.
 For example, you might need to pass the include path `-Isome/path/to/header` if a header is not in the default include path.
-In versions newer than 0.38.0 you should use the `include_directories` keyword described above.
+In versions newer than 0.38.0 you should use the `include_directories` keyword described below.
 You may also want to pass a library name `-lfoo` for `has_function` to check for a function.
 Supported by all methods except `get_id`, `version`, and `find_library`.